 For more information on our online graduate program in Dental Hygiene, please review our brochure: Master of Science in Dental Hygiene.

 Tuition and Fees

-Total cost per credit hour is $428.12 base tuition.
+The total cost per credit hour is $428.12 base tuition.
 There is a student technology fee charged each semester.
 It is $150 in the Fall, $150 in the Spring, and $20 in the Summer.
-There may be additional costs, depending on the class.
-Additional costs are often for textbooks, supplemental course materials, and proctoring fees.
+There may be additional costs, depending on the class, for textbooks, supplemental course materials, and proctoring fees.

 About the Program

 This program requires the successful completion of at least 30 credit hours of graduate-level course work (500-level) and the completion of a thesis or project.
 It offers innovative courses and an online curriculum.

 |DEHY 500||Current Issues in Dental Hygiene||3|

 |DEHY 501||Dental Hygiene Administration||3|

 |DEHY 503||Oral Medicine|